 The Sustainability Committee Chair is a relatively new but important board role.
-Calum Davies, Member Engagement Manager at Chapter Zero, shares insights from discussions with members as they navigate the role their committee plays in progressing the board’s climate plans.
+Calum Davies, Member Manager at Chapter Zero, shares insights from discussions with members as they navigate the role their committee plays in progressing the board’s climate plans.

 In a landscape where businesses are increasingly focused on their external impacts and social purpose, Sustainability Committees and their chairs are in a good position to drive positive change in their businesses.

 Through a series of discussions, we have heard from Sustainability Committee Chairs of their experiences in progressing their board’s climate plans in a role with minimal precedent and limited examples to follow.

 Here are six areas we’ve explored and what we’ve learned:

 The Sustainability Committee is responsible for all aspects of a business’s climate strategy, and particularly for the detailed understanding that is needed to inform the decision-making of the whole board.

 It is important from the start that the role of the committee is made clear, both for the benefit of the non-executive director (NED) members and the other board committees.
 The Terms of Reference must consider the broader committee matrix, governance structure and cross-committee engagement if the Sustainability Committee is to be effective.
 Crucially, the committee’s purpose must directly support and inform the company’s net zero commitments to ensure the appropriate level of ambition and achieve the necessary change.